universal-ember/reactiveweb/README.md

 ## Compatibility

-- Ember.js v4.8 or above
+- `ember-source` v3.28 or above
-- Embroider or ember-auto-import v2
+- `@embroider/*` or `ember-auto-import` v2
+- TypeScript support can only be guaranteed for ember-source @ 4.8 or higher

 ## Installation